New York State Fishing License

-Fishing licenses can be purchased for the entire year, a week, just a day, or an entire lifetime.
+Fishing licenses can be purchased for the entire year, a week, or just a day.
 Licenses are available to New York State residents as well as out of state residents.
 Upon purchase of a fishing license, you will be given a booklet entitled "New York Freshwater Fishing Regulations".
 You are responsible for knowing the regulations in this booklet before you go fishing.

 - Anyone fishing on licensed fishing preserves.